booyaa/booyaa.github.io/blog/2018-0002-rust2018-a-year-of-meetups.md

 ## str::replace("These are a few of my Favourite Things", "hing", "alk")

-I've loved all the talks that have been given, but ultimate there are some favourites:
+I've loved all the talks that have been given, but there are a few that are my favourites.

 - Jonathan Pallant (JPster) - [Embedded Rust Talk (video)](https://skillsmatter.com/skillscasts/9817-february-rust-meetup) - This was my first example of Rust running on embedded hardware and not via serial.
 This has so far been our only talk involving electronics!
 - Niko Matsakis - [Compiler Internals (video)](https://skillsmatter.com/skillscasts/10868-inside-the-rust-compiler) - Not our first remote talk, but certainly the exciting because it provided by a member of the core team.
 Trivia: this wasn't the first time Niko had given a talk to our group.
 Over a year a go he along with a sizable contingency of the core team descended upon our humble group and gave us a serious overload of Rust!
-You can see those videos here.
+You can see those videos [here](https://skillsmatter.com/meetups/8173-state-of-rust-2016-and-how-to-create-webservices-in-rust).
+- Pete Hayes - [Intecture 2: Tokio Drift (video)](https://skillsmatter.com/skillscasts/11038-intecture-2-tokio-drift) - Pete gave a talk about Intecture in [2016 (video)](https://skillsmatter.com/skillscasts/8311-rust-london-meetup), he had just started out on his journey and it was nice to see his progress, which it turns out was a lot and included replacing a lot of zeromq with Tokio!

 # Lessons learnt

-## time keeping

-## better remote speaker experience
+I'm still bad at time keeping, we've still been close to being kicked out at the venue because we've ran so late.
+So to address this I plan this I will nominate someone as a time keeper and give them time remaining card.

+Our remote speaking isn't ideal.
+I'd love to use Mozilla's Vidya, but licenses to extend to meet ups.
+Also Google hangout's UI is so counter-intuitive (don't at me) that frequently new users end up not screen switching and you spend the first 5 minutes with a very personal face to face chat.

+I'm going to try Zoom, but if you have something you swear by that ideally allows 2 way video and screen sharing, drop me a note!

 # So what's in store for 2018?